gboehl/dynare/README.md

 ```
 make check-octave
 ```
+Note that running the testsuite with Octave requires the additional packages `pstoedit`, `epstool`, `xfig`, and `gnuplot`.

 A summary of the results is available in `tests/run_test_matlab_output.txt` or `tests/run_test_octave_output.txt`.
 Often, it does not make sense to run the complete testsuite.
 For instance, if you modify codes only related to the perfect foresight model solver, you can decide to run only a subset of the integration tests, with:
 ```
 make deterministic_simulations
 ```